 As a part of FLL, students research a problem, develop a real solution, build and program a robot, and practice presentation/public speaking skills.

-The Robotics Club consists of 3rd and 4th grade students who have an interest in robotics and programming.
-Students in the club may try out for the competitive Robotics Team next Fall.
+The Robotics Club consists of 4th and 5th-grade students who have an interest in robotics and programming.
+Students in the club may try out for the competitive Robotics Team on August 24th after completing the online application and receiving an official invitation.
+Practices will be held ever Tuesday and Wednesday from 4-5 PM.